Schepp/schepp.dev/posts/00003-ad-integration-in-2019.md

   - adtech
 layout: layouts/post.njk
 ---
 As you may, or may not know, I work for a news company in Germany, the Rheinische Post Mediengruppe.
-My task there is to concept and build the frontend for a bunch of newspaper sites in form of a white label framework.
+My task there is to concept and build the frontend for a bunch of news sites in form of a white label framework.
 Sadly, but not very surprisingly my client is still dependent on ads to generate revenue.
 Which is why I need to prepare our frontend to be able to deal with them.

 ## But ads suck!